-3. Survey scope
+3 Survey scope

-3.1.
-Population scope
+3.1 POPULATION SCOPE

-The population scope of the Business Turnover Index (BTI) is made up to the kind-ofactivity units whose main activity is included within the following sections of the CNAE-09: B Mining and quarrying industries (except for sections 07 and 09, which are not relevant for the Spanish industry); C Manufacturing industry; D Electricity, gas, steam and air conditioning supply; E Water supply, sewerage, waste management and remediation activities; G Trade; H Transportation and storage; I Accomodation; J Information and communication; M1: Professional, scientific and technical activities and N2: Administrative and support service activities.
+The population scope of the Business Turnover Index (BTI) is made up to the kind-ofactivity units whose main activity is included within the following sections of the CNAE-09: B Mining and quarrying industries (except for sections 05, 06 and 09, which are not relevant for the Spanish industry); C Manufacturing industry; D Electricity, gas, steam and air conditioning supply; E Water supply, sewerage, waste management and remediation activities; G Trade; H Transportation and storage; I Accommodation; J Information and communication; M2: Professional, scientific and technical activities and N3 Administrative and support service activities.

-Regarding activities in section D and E, the only companies included in the scope population are Large Companies, that is, for tax purposes, the natural or legal persons whose trading volume has exceeded 6.01 million euros during the previous natural year, since it is the only source of information used for monitoring the evolution of these sectors.
+Regarding activities in section D and E, companies included in the scope population are companies that, according to DIRCE-2021, cover 80% of the turnover of their section and that are also Large Companies.
+For tax purposes, the natural or legal people whose trading volume has exceeded 6.01 million euros during the previous natural year.